Part-Time Summer Internship Program

 Each curatorial intern will assist a curator or curatorial team with tasks related to researching and interpreting works of art and design, which may in some cases be associated with upcoming exhibitions or prospective additions to the collection.
 The intern will also assist with ongoing collection management.
 This may include taking inventories of objects, confirming descriptions and measurements, and entering and updating data in the Museum’s internal database system.
 The intern will gain an understanding of managing a collection area in a museum and will be introduced to writing about objects for platforms such as in-gallery texts and scholarly publications.
 Strong candidates will be detail oriented and will possess good organizational and research skills.

-Curatorial Internship: Contemporary Art
+Curatorial Internship: Asian Art

-Curatorial Internship: Prints, Drawings, and Photographs
+Curatorial Internship: Decorative Arts and Design

 Frequently Asked Questions